liangzhu17/Path_Estimation_c_plus_plus/README.md

 Started on: 10.
 April.
 2022; Finished on: 12.
 May.
 2022

-These programs are about my thesis "Investigation of probabilistic Multi-Object Tracking methods for vehicle tracking in aerial observations".
+These programs are about my master thesis "Investigation of probabilistic Multi-Object Tracking methods for vehicle tracking in aerial observations".

 This program was originally done in python, but I rewrite part of it in C++ out of interest.
 Please see my python version for more information.